yosebyte/nodepass/docs/en/api.md

 Key persistence features:
 - Instance configurations are automatically saved to disk
 - Instance state (running/stopped) is preserved
+- Auto-start policies are preserved across master restarts
 - Traffic statistics are retained between restarts
+- Instances with auto-start policy enabled will automatically start when master restarts
 - No need for manual re-registration after restart

 **Note:** While instance configurations are now persisted, frontend applications should still maintain their own record of instance configurations as a backup strategy.